-The Creative Graffiti Abatement Project was implemented by the LA County Arts Commission from 2013 to 2017 in four neighborhoods in south LA County.
+The Creative Graffiti Abatement Project was implemented by the Department of Arts and Culture from 2013 to 2017 in four neighborhoods in south LA County.
 Civic artworks at two parks and two libraries in these neighborhoods were intended to increase community pride and ownership of public assets and ultimately lead to the reduction of graffiti vandalism at county properties.
 The project team made additional investments in community engagement as a crucial element for project success.
-The project was designed create new cultural assets that would meet the needs of each site and test a new model to ensure that artists were fully supported to meet the demands of the project.
+The project was designed to create new cultural assets that would meet the needs of each site and test a new model to ensure that artists were fully supported to meet the demands of the project.
 The project team also embraced evaluation as a component of the project design.

 In addition to permanent art installations and temporary artist-led engagement programs at each site, the project team produced a documentary video chronicling the development of each artwork and an evaluation report of findings and lessons learned from all four project sites.